OfficeDev/VBA-content/VBA/Excel-VBA/articles/range-rowheight-property-excel.md

 # Range.RowHeight Property (Excel)

 Returns or sets the height of rows in the range specified, measured in points.
-Read/write **Double**.
+Read/write **Variant**.

 ## Syntax